grafana/explore-profiles/README.md

 Explore Profiles is a native Grafana application designed to integrate seamlessly with [Pyroscope](https://github.com/grafana/pyroscope), the open-source continuous profiling platform, providing a smooth, query-less experience for browsing and analyzing profiling data.

+> [!IMPORTANT]
-> \***\*NOTE:\*\*** Explore Profiles is presently undergoing active development and is offered in a preview state.
+> Explore Profiles is presently undergoing active development and is offered in a preview state.
 Subsequent updates are likely to incorporate significant changes that may impact existing functionality.

 ## Install Explore Profiles